Cursor vs Softr

 - How do Cursor and Softr compare on pricing?

-- Cursor lists free / $20/mo and up, whereas Softr offers free tier, paid plans.
+- Cursor lists free / $20/mo and up, whereas Softr offers free forever plan, paid starting from $49/month.
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Cursor vs Softr?

-- Cursor fits teams that value Professional Developers, while Softr suits those prioritizing flexibility and experimentation.
+- Cursor fits teams that value Professional Developers, while Softr suits those prioritizing Non-technical teams.
 If you need category-specific guardrails, start with the tool that matches your daily workflows.

 - Is Cursor or Softr better overall?